-Economic linkages between the two countries have been shaped by various factors including the comparative weakness of the Mozambican economy, and the regional strength of South Africa, which is largely due to its mineral-energy accumulation.
-South Africa has expanded into Mozambique both through minerals and energy, but also in industries such as beer, sugar, grain milling and tourism.
-South African corporations are the driving force for many projects in Mozambique, accounting for about 85% of total FDI (Castel-Branco 2004).
-The relationship with South Africa is generally viewed as positive, but with reservations:
+Economic linkages between the two countries have been shaped by the various factors including the comparative weakness of the Mozambican economy, and the regional strength of South Africa, which is largely due to its mineral-energy accumulation; the influence of those industries over the South African state and economy.
+In particular, however, South Africa has impacted upon Mozambique most heavily through its expansion of industries such as the mineral-energy complex, but also in relation to industries such as beer, sugar, cereal milling and tourism.
+Projects where South African Corporations are arguably the driving force in Mozambique account for about 85% of total FDI (Castel-Branco, 2004).
+Nevertheless, South Africa is generally viewed in positive way, albeit with some reservations:

 I'm not against South Africa.
 It's a good country.
-(But) ... the (South African) Government are helping the private sector and fighting to get markets.
-In the end, South Africa will eat all (our) markets"

-(Interviewee from the Road Transport Organisation 2005)
+(But) ... the Government are helping the private sector and fighting to get markets.
+In the end, South Africa will eat all these markets" (Interviewee from the Road Transport Organisation, 2005)